Upload new images. The image library for this site will open in a new window.

 Music for Toddlers continues to focus on bringing music and movement to the lives of toddlers and their parents or other caregivers.
 Children and caregivers will participate in exciting and child-centered activities that include singing and other vocal activities, movement, listening, and simple instrument playing.
 Using these activities, our goal is to help children develop a comfortable and foundational relationship with music to prepare them for further musical exploration!

 Little Music Makers focuses on the musical development of young children within a childcentered environment.
-Through informal guidance, this class will help children develop a fundamental understanding of music by providing a rich musical environment, including singing, rhythmic chanting, playing instruments, and stylistic movement.
+This class will help children develop a fundamental understanding of music by providing a rich musical environment, including singing, rhythmic chanting, playing instruments, and stylistic movement.
 With these fun activities, teachers and children will begin to engage in improvisation, allowing children to express their own musical ideas.
 Our teachers’ goal is to use fun-filled activities to prepare children for formal music learning!

 This class will continue a child’s musical development by bridging the gap between informal and formal music learning and preparing them with the aural foundation for instrumental instruction.
-Teachers will provide instruction on beat competency in various meters through the use of rhythmic poems/chants and instruments and encourage free movement through creative movement activities as well as work on the development of listening skills.
+Teachers will provide instruction on beat competency in various meters through the use of rhythmic poems/chants and instrument playing.
+Teachers encourage free movement through creative movement activities and we work on the development of listening skills.
 Children will also learn to develop and expand their singing voice through the exploration of music in various genres.
 Children in Hands on Music provides the opportunity for further instrument exploration, such as tone bars!
 They will be given both individualized and class instruction while learning musical skills and most importantly, having fun!